software-students-fall2023/1-specification-exercise-artwork/README.md

 Estimation of effort: Medium

 Acceptance Criteria:
-- The app will include an in-app camera feature which will allow the user to capture photos of the city through AR.
+- The "View" tab will have a photo-capture feature.
 - The photos will be automatically saved onto their gallery.

 ### User story #10.
 As a user, I wish for the app to include possible art events throughout the city to encourage community building, enhance exploration further and view even more artworks.

-Estimation of effort: Hard
+Estimation of effort: H

-- The app will include an “Explore” tab.
+Acceptance Criteria:
-- Through this section, users will be able to search for events throughout the city that are nearby to their location.
+- In the “Explore” tab, users can filter for events.
-- Users can also host events through the app and send private or public invitations to other users.
+- Users will be able to scroll through events throughout the city that are nearby to their location and can attend them in person.

 ## Activity Diagrams